MG and White Tiger guitarist after playing a party |

 For some reason, I decided to wait until after class to give Ms. Somerwell my absence note.
 In class we had been talking about the importance of the buddy system, especially during the unguided, off trail, cross-country trek that we were required to do in pairs during the hike, the one that went off, in the end, without a hitch because it wasn’t all that long or all that hard after all.
 The plan was that Mr. Nicholson was to go ahead of the group and wait for the unguided, cross-country pairs to make their way to him, using a map and compass, while Ms. Somerwell waited behind, sending a new pair on their unguided trek every twenty minutes, or so, until we all met up with Mr. Nicholson, at which point Ms. Somerwell would make the trek herself to where we were all indeed waiting for her at the end.
 We had already learned how to use the snake-bite kit and other first aid techniques specially designed for hikers.
 And it was impressed upon us how important it was that each of us really learn and practice each technique, for our buddy’s life depended on it.
 I understood the buddy system.

-“Here’s my absence note,” I said, handing the note to Ms. Somerwell who was standing absent mindedly by her desk, looking as if she couldn’t remember what she was about to do, as she often did.
+After class, I waited for the other students to file out of the portable classroom, and handed Ms. Somerwell the note.“Here’s my absence note,” I said, handing the note to Ms. Somerwell who was standing absent mindedly by her desk, looking as if she couldn’t remember what she was about to do, as she often did.

 “Oh, yes, thanks, Michelle,” she said, opening the note and taking a look at